hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 - ✅ **Evidence-Based Feature Set**: A new, reliable set of 18 features for clustering has been constructed from columns that were verified to be 100% complete.
 - ✅ **Robust Scaling Implemented**: Statistical analysis confirmed the presence of significant outliers, and `RobustScaler` was chosen and implemented to create a more reliable clustering foundation.

-**Next Phase**: Implement and run the paper-case validation (Lakers, Pacers, Suns) using the trained coefficients.
+**Next Phase**: Paper-case validation (Lakers, Pacers, Suns) using the trained coefficients — initial run completed; tuning in progress.

 ## 🚀 Current Implementation Status